 After conflict arose between the brothers Ernest and Albert, the castle came under the command of Augustus the Strong and in 1710 it became Europe’s first porcelain manufactory.
 This production ran for nearly 150 years until 1863 when Germany received money from after the German-French wars, reparation and restoration of the castle could be funded.

-It was known to be one of the most revered architectural structure of its time because of its innovative architecture.
+It was known to be one of the most revered architectural structures of its time because of its innovative architecture.

 14. Sanssouci Palace